VishwaShah1510/medicine-recommendation-system/README.md

 # 💊 Medicine Recommendation System

-A simple web application that recommends medicines based on user-input symptoms.
-This system uses a CSV dataset and a lightweight Flask backend to deliver quick suggestions through a clean and user-friendly web interface.
+An intelligent web application that suggests appropriate medicines based on user-input symptoms.
+Built using **Python (Flask)** for the backend and **HTML, CSS, JavaScript** for the frontend.

----
+## 📌 Features

-## 🚀 Features
+- 📝 Search symptoms and get medicine recommendations

-- Recommend medicines based on input symptoms
+- 🧠 Intelligent matching using similarity algorithms
-- Uses CSV file (`medicine.csv`) as a data source
+- 💡 Auto-suggestions while typing symptoms
-- Built with Flask, HTML, and CSS
+- 📋 Query history with detailed output (Symptoms, Notes, Category, Medicines)
-- Simple UI using Flask templates
+- 📱 Mobile responsive layout

----
+- ⚠️ Handles errors with user-friendly messages

-## 📁 Project Structure
+## 📂 Project Structure